 An abbreviated show from Pittsburgh (May, 2, 1970).
 Besides the less than spectacular sound (a touch muddy, not bad, not great), Live In Pittsburgh‘s few audio issues are forgivable for the performances, which are solid throughout.
 The band sounds nimble and attentive, while Morrison is pretty alert and on his game… two months after his drunken fiasco in Miami.
 This show was recorded for possible inclusion on Absolutely Live, but nary a track was used.
 This release – short enough to fit on a single disc – might be better suited to the hard-core.
 I haven’t spent much time on this one, but… your mileage may vary.
 At Amazon, HERE.

 The complete run of the band’s four sets over two nights at the Felt Forum/Madison Square Garden (January 17-18, 1970) on 6 CDs.
 If you want to study the Doors live, this is where you go, as it covers a lot of ground with exceptional sound quality.
 These reels were the source of many performances found on Absolutely Live, so you already know some highlights.
 Enough can’t be said, really.
 There is an overdub you should know about… when guest John Sebastian came out for an encore, his harmonica was off-mic.
 So, for this release, Sebastian came into the studio in 2009 and replicated his performance.
 Before you cry foul, however, the band posted the original versions on the Rhino website for buyers to download.
 Those version are included here.
-As cheap as $40… for their best live work at Amazon, HERE.
+At Amazon, HERE.

 The newest of the live series is this 2CD set recorded in Canada.
 Another whose sonics are not perfect, but are not awful.
 I, however, haven’t seriously listened to it in detail yet… sorry.
 Some guide, huh?
 At Amazon, HERE.